microsoft/playwright/docs/src/api/csharp.md

-## method: Request.getPayloadAsJson
+## method: Request.PostDataJSON
 * langs: csharp
 - returns: <[JsonDocument]>

-Returns a [JsonDocument] representation of [`method: Request.postDataBuffer`].
+Returns parsed request's body for `form-urlencoded` and JSON as a fallback if any.

+When the response is `application/x-www-form-urlencoded` then a key/value object of the values will be returned.
+Otherwise it will be parsed as JSON.

-### option: Request.getPayloadAsJson.serializerOptions
+### param: Request.PostDataJSON.serializerOptions
+* langs: csharp
 - `documentOptions` <[null]|[JsonDocumentOptions]>

-The options that control custom behaviour when parsing the JSON.
+Optional Json options that control custom behaviour when parsing the JSON.

 ## method: Response.statusCode
 * langs: csharp